phalcon/blog/_posts/2020-07-25-article-about-phalcon-french-magazine.md

 <!--more-->

 ![PROGRAMMEZ - Phalcon - Cover](/assets/files/2020-07-25-cover-phalcon.jpg)

-Even if it is a French article, it's great to see the title : **Phalcon : le nouveau framework PHP à connaître** - **Phalcon : the new PHP framework to know** on the cover of the magazine.
+Even though the article is in French, it us great to see the title : **Phalcon : le nouveau framework PHP à connaître** - **Phalcon : the new PHP framework to know** on the cover of the magazine.

-It's eight pages long : I've told the story of Phalcon and Zephir.
-I've also presented Phalcon's main features.
+The article is eight pages long, in which I am presenting Phalcon and Zephir, as well as showcasing  Phalcon's main features.

-This edition is available during two months (June-July 2020).
+This edition is available for two months (June-July 2020).
 You can find it on [the magazine's website.](https://www.programmez.com/magazine/programmez-241-pdf)

-Thanks for your attention, I hope this article will contribute to further increasing the community !
+Thank you!
+I hope this article contributes to increasing Phalcon's community !

 _Article submitted by Jérémy PASTOURET_ [@jenovateurs](https://github.com/jenovateurs)